-In this article we’ll show you how to grow lemongrass — even if you live in cooler climate regions.
+In this article you’ll find out how to grow, harvest, and use lemongrass — even if you live in cooler climate regions!
 Native to South Asia, lemongrass (Cymbopogon citratus) is a delicious plant with a unique lemon-like taste that is often used as a flavoring in Asian foods and beverages.

 I grew up in a small town in South Carolina that was not exactly known for its ethnic restaurants.

 A couple times each year, we’d go see family in Tampa, Florida.
 While there, the family tradition was to go to a different ethnic restaurant as many nights as possible.

 One night, when I was seven, we went to a Thai restaurant.
 A soup appetizer appeared on the table served over a small flame.

 “Tom Kha Gai” the waitress said.
 Our family travelled overseas a lot, so I’d learned to become an adventuresome eater.

 I had no idea what Tom Kha Gai was or what was in it, which made it all the more appealing.
 A new experience!